Te Rehu

-Te Rehu was a 17th-century Maori ariki (chieftain) of Ngāti Tūwharetoa and Ngāti Apa from the region around Lake Taupō, New Zealand.
+Te Rehu was a 17th-century Māori ariki (chieftain) of Ngāti Tūwharetoa and Ngāti Apa from the region around Lake Taupō, New Zealand.

 Life

 Te Rehu was born at Orangi-te-taea on Lake Rotoaira.
 His father was Matangikaiawha, a descendent of Tūwharetoa i te Aupōuri, the founder of Ngāti Tūwharetoa and from Ngāti Apa.
 His mother was Hinemihi, daughter of Waikari, also a descendant of Tūwharetoa.

 Revenge on Te Iwikinakia

 When Te Rehu was young, Matangikaiawha severely beat Hine-mihi.
 Her father Waikari, gathered a force and attacked Ngāti Apa, eventually catching Matangikaiawha at Moerangi, where Waikari’s youngest son Te Iwikinakia killed him.
 Hine-mihi interceded on behalf of Te Rehu, and he was taken in by Te Iwikinakia, who raised him as a son at Tauranga Taupō.

 As Te Rehu was growing up, he learnt that Te Iwikinakia had murdered his father and eventually he resolved to get revenge.
 Therefore, he travelled to Mōkai Pātea to form a war party.
 He was joined there by some of his Ngāti Apa relatives, as well as Tū-makau-rangi of Ngāti Whitikaupeka, who wanted revenge on Ngāti Tūwharetoa for the earlier Ngāti Tūwharetoa–Ngāti Whitikaupeka War.

 They attacked Te Iwikinakia at Tauranga Taupō.
 Since he had not been expecting an attack, his village was almost entirely undefended and after a short while he was defeated.
 The attackers cooked him with his own kumara and ate him.
 Then Te Rehu settled at Tū-makau-rangi's fortress, Kirimana, which was located on the Moawhango River.